Le Phem Era operates on the unceded lands of the Boonwurrung and Wurundjeri peoples of the Kulin Nation.

 Rainy day install at Twosixty of posters promoting Vaiaso o le Gagana Sāmoa (Sāmoan Language Week) and the first issue of ‘Afa‘afakasi, a free online publication called Lomiga Tasi: Folasaga Lona Lua.

-Created in collaboration with Denise Roberts, Moira Roberts and Tacy Fatu.
+Developed in collaboration with Denise Roberts, Moira Roberts and Tacy Fatu.
 Installation assistance by Oliver Moir.
 Photography by Emma Byrnes.

-Lomiga Tasi: Folasaga Lona Lua Ata Tifaga is an audiovisual work about reconnecting to language, culture and family.
+Lomiga Tasi: Folasaga Lona Lua ...
+Ata Tifaga is an audiovisual work about reconnecting to language, culture and family.
 This exhibition both documents the making of Lomiga Tasi: Folasaga Lona Lua and is a further extension of the project.

-Featuring Denise Roberts, Moira Roberts and Tacy Fatu.
+Developed in collaboration with Denise Roberts, Moira Roberts and Tacy Fatu.
 In development with support from the Centre for Projection Art through their Artist-in-Residence program.

 Forthcoming at RM Gallery in Tāmaki Makaurau (Auckland), 13 September to 7 October, 2023.

-The word ‘sami’ is used to describe the sea or ocean in gagana Sāmoa, but the word ‘moana’ can also be used and is shared as the word for ocean across mulitple island nations of Moana Oceania.
+The word ‘sami’ is used to describe the sea or ocean in gagana Sāmoa, but the word ‘moana’ can also be used and is shared as the word for ocean across multiple Nations of Moana Oceania.
 It can also means the colour blue in gagana Sāmoa, as in ‘lanumoana’.
 In the context of the internet, blue is the default colour used to denote connection to other destinations in the form of hyperlinks.
 Lomiga Lua uses the colour blue and digital reproductions of the ocean as the context for a chorus of words, thoughts and conversations.

 The first iteration of Lomiga Lua: i Luga ‘o le Moana is a moving image work installed at Testing Grounds Public Art Park for Melbourne Fringe Festival, running 6–23 October, 2022.
 Public Art Park consists of a site-wide program supporting the development of works specifically developed for and in relation to the public realm.

-Forthcoming at the West Space Window, 27 May to 18 June, 2023.
+Showing at the West Space Window, 27 May to 2 July, 2023.

-The third iteration of Lomiga Lua: i Luga ‘o le Moana will be an installation that takes the form of an enlarged and expanded publication.
+The fourth iteration of Lomiga Lua: i Luga ‘o le Moana will be an installation that takes the form of an enlarged and expanded publication.
 Included will be an array of prints and moving image works.
 Acting as both a resource and learning process, the work aims to provide language visibility without formality.
 Instead, the focus will be on humour, play and organic interaction.